japila-books/spark-sql-internals/docs/expressions/CodeGeneratorWithInterpretedFallback.md

 |===

 [[extensions]]
-NOTE: <<spark-sql-UnsafeProjection.md#, UnsafeProjection>> is the one and only known implementation of the <<contract, CodeGeneratorWithInterpretedFallback Contract>> in Apache Spark.
+NOTE: [UnsafeProjection](../expressions/UnsafeProjection.md) is the one and only known implementation of the <<contract, CodeGeneratorWithInterpretedFallback Contract>> in Apache Spark.

 [[IN]][[OUT]]
 [NOTE]